- Did you suffer an injury after a surgical or medical procedure?

 The standard of care means meeting the “prevailing professional standard of care,” which means “that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”
 It is usually what another trained medical professional would do in the same circumstances.

 Can I sue a hospital or doctor in Florida even if I signed a waiver?

 Every medical procedure, including a surgery, has a certain level of risk involved.
 In almost every case, before undergoing a medical procedure, the patient must sign a series of waivers stating that they understand all of the risks and are still willing to go forward with the procedure.
 These waivers do not shield medical professionals from liability for negligence.
 However, these types of waivers, along with other protections in place for healthcare providers, do make medical malpractice cases more complicated.
 As such, anyone injured while receiving medical treatment should review their case with a Florida medical malpractice attorney.

 If you sustained injuries and damages in Florida because of a serious and avoidable medical or surgical error, you may be eligible to recover monetary compensation under Florida law.
 Medical malpractice cases can take a long time to resolve, and insurance companies vigorously defend them.
 This simply means that one must fight fire with fire.
-The attorneys at Dolman Law Group Accident Injury Lawyers, PA have the medical knowledge and legal expertise to effectively assist you with your case and represent your interests throughout the entire process.
+The attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA have the medical knowledge and legal expertise to effectively assist you with your case and represent your interests throughout the entire process.

 How long do I have to bring a Florida medical malpractice lawsuit?